-The key to making a dice is the pattern and in the numbering.
+The key to making a dice is the pattern (so that it does end up as a cube) and in the numbering.
 Traditionally a dice should have the numbers applied on each side so that the opposite sides' numbers add up to 7 (hence 6 and 1, 5 and 2, 3 and 4 being opposite each other).

 Cut the template out and fold at the lines of each square.
-Fold the flaps so that they are at 90 degrees to the sides of the dice and use glue or tape to stick the sides together and there you have it - your own dice.
+Fold the flaps so that they are at 90 degrees to the sides of the dice and use glue or tape to stick the flaps to the matching sides and there you have it - your own dice.